-Mitzner was in charge of the creative direction, but getting photographers to sign on was difficult.
+Mitzner was in charge of the calendar’s creative direction, but getting photographers to sign on was difficult.
 “I reached out to a lot of photographers and stylists I had previously worked with in the magazine industry, and they all were excited to work together again, until it was, ‘Oh it’s a plus-size website?
 I really just don’t shoot plus-size,’” she remembers.
 “I actually had a photographer say, ‘I wouldn’t really know how to light it, I don’t know how to light someone that size.’
 People would pass on a job even though we were paying clients.”
-Eventually they signed Michael Edwards, a photographer who's worked with Vogue and Glamour.
+Eventually they signed Michael Edwards, a photographer who had shot for magazines like Vogue and Glamour.

 "The true dream is for anyone to be able to walk into any mall or store and find their size in all clothing."

 — Gabi Gregg